International Labour and Radical History Pamphlet Collection

 Canadian authors include Stewart Smith, Stanley Ryerson, William Kashtan, Dorise Nielsen, Jacob Penner, Sam Carr and Leslie Morris.
 However, the most significant of the Canadian titles are more than 60 works written by Tim Buck, representing a significant proportion of the writings (many of them scarce, uncommon or rare) of the longtime General Secretary of the Communist Party of Canada.

 Because of their physical condition, most of the pamphlets are housed in the Rare Books area of the Library, although there are some titles in the main stacks.
-While it has not been possible to house the pamphlets as a separate physical collection, the items included in the International Labour and Radical History Pamphlet Collection have been organized in a separate, searchable database.
+A project to digitize the pamphlets is ongoing.
+As of fall 2018, approximately 1700 have been added to the Libraries' Digital Archives Initiative.

 The Queen Elizabeth II Library has a virtually complete run of the theoretical journal of the Communist Party of Canada (National Affairs Monthly/National Affairs/Marxist Review/Marxist Quarterly/Horizins) for the period 1944- 1966.
 (This periodical title is kept in Rare Books).
 In addition, the Library also owns several collections of radical/left literature in microform.
 Pamphlets on Socialism, Communism, Bolshevism, etc., 1849-1931(Library of Congress 1968) consists of 164 items in English, French and German by authors such as Marx, Engels, Eugene Debs, Upton Sinclair and Emma Goldman.
 Other collections include British Labour History Ephemera: 1880-1926 (World Microfilm Publications, 1973-1977), containing more that 1500 pamphlets devoted to topics as diverse as anarchism, the Paris Commune, critiques of capitalism, and working conditions; and the Socialist Party of America Papers, 1897-1964 (Microfilming Corporation of America, 1975) includes about 400 pamphlets distributed by socialist organizations, primarily dating from the period 1900 to 1940.